 Are Eterneva diamonds worth it?

 Whether Eterneva diamonds are worth it really depends on how you view them.
 As diamond gemstones, they are hugely expensive and far more expensive than other lab-grown diamonds on the market.
-However, it’s difficult to assess the value as memorabilia as this will be very personal.
+However, it’s difficult to assess the value of memorabilia as this will be very personal.
 If you have the funds, then perhaps Eterneva diamonds are worth it.
 On the other hand, if you struggle to afford an Eterneva diamond or maybe have to take out a loan, we suggest you find a better way to honor your lost ones.
 They would very likely approve of your decision to spend your money wisely.

 Are Eterneva diamonds expensive?

 Assessed as a gemstone, Eterneva diamonds are very expensive.
-They cost from $3,000 and up to $50,000 for a 3-carat diamond.
+They cost from $3,000 up to $50,000 for a 3-carat diamond.
 Their 1-carat colorless diamond costs $16,000.
 An excellent quality 1-carat diamond from Ritani or Clean Origin would cost around $1,000.
 So Eterneva diamonds are expensive, but if you value the idea of someone’s ashes being turned into a diamond, then an Eterneva diamond may be worth it for you.

 Why are Eterneva diamonds so expensive?

-Eterneva diamonds are so expensive because they are making just one diamond from limited materials and that those exact carbons must make a decent quality diamond.
+Eterneva diamonds are so expensive because they make just one diamond from limited materials, and those exact carbons must make a decent-quality diamond.
 Even in the controlled environment of a laboratory, diamonds do not always end up perfect.
 In fact, many lab-grown diamonds are of a quality we would not recommend.
 Many of these are used as accent stones where the quality matters a little less.
 Another reason why Eterneva’s diamonds are so expensive is that they also have to be cut to a certain quality.
 Usually, some diamond cutting might not go well.
 And that’s ok.
 They’ll be sold at a lower cost or used as accent stones.
 However, with Eterneva diamonds, they cannot afford to fail.
 That adds a lot of risks, which in turn translates into higher costs.
-Another costly part of the diamond creation process is the purification of the ashes into carbon atoms that can be used for the diamond growing.
+Another costly part of the diamond creation process is the purification of the ashes into carbon atoms that can be used for diamond growing.
 This not only takes 4-6 weeks but adds a lot of costs.
 In addition, we also suspect that Eterneva adds a pretty hefty markup.
 Perhaps that’s why they have attracted so much venture capital.

 Eterneva diamond certification

 Independent certification of diamonds is incredibly important.
 Without it, you’re left with the sellers’ or diamond manufacturers’ claims but nothing else.
-It’s not uncommon that diamonds are sold without a certificate, often with pre-set diamond jewelry, but we highly recommend against buying any uncertified diamond (unless it’s a small accent stone).
+It’s not uncommon that diamonds are sold without a certificate, often with pre-set diamond jewelry.
+Still, we highly recommend against buying any uncertified diamond (unless it’s a small accent stone).
 Some manufacturers grade diamonds themselves, including Diamond Foundry, which you can read about in our review of Vrai, their retail arm.
 The same goes for DeBeers’ lab-grown diamond brand, which you can read about in our Lightbox Jewelry review.